Creative Industries Strategy Session - image supplied.

 Regional Partnerships Map of Victoria

-The five municipalities that comprise the Partnership are the Corangamite Shire; Glenelg Shire; Moyne Shire; Southern Grampians Shire; and the City of Warrnambool.
+The five municipalities in this region are Corangamite Shire; Glenelg Shire; Moyne Shire; Southern Grampians Shire; and the City of Warrnambool.

 You can read more about the region, and the Partnership, at the Regional Development Victoria website.

-This Strategy will impact upon lands and waters over which a number of First Nations’ Traditional Owner and language groups hold custodianship.
-Registered Aboriginal Parties and Native Title Holders in the region include the Barengi Gadjin; Eastern Maar; Gunditj Mirring; and Wathaurung Aboriginal Corporation.
+This Strategy impacts upon lands and waters over which a number of First Nations’ Traditional Owner and language groups hold custodianship.
+Registered Aboriginal Parties and Native Title Holders in the region include the Eastern Maar; Gunditj Mirring; and Wadawurrung Aboriginal Corporations and the Barengi Gadjin Land Council.

 Traditional Owners and language groups in the southwest include people who identify as Bunganditj, Djabwurung, Djargurdwurung, Gunditjmara, Jardwadjali, Kirrae Whurrung, Kuurn Kopan Noot Maar, Peek Whurrong, Tjap Wurrung, Yarro waetch (Tooram Tribe), Wadawurrung, and Wotjobaluk.